-When it comes to deciding which kind of motor insurance best fits your needs – whether comprehensive cover or third party, fire and theft - there’s a lot to consider.
-While comprehensive cover offers extra protection as damage to your own vehicle is also covered, depending on your financial situation, how often you drive, the value of your car or your driving experience, a third party, fire & theft policy may make more sense for you.
+When deciding which kind of motor insurance best fits your needs – whether third party, third party, fire and theft or comprehensive cover – there’s much to consider.
+While comprehensive cover offers extra protection as damage to your vehicle is also covered, depending on your financial situation, how often you drive, the value of your car or your driving experience, a third party, fire & theft policy may make more sense for you.

-What’s the difference between Comprehensive and Third Party, Fire and Theft cover?
+What’s the difference between Third Party, Third Party Fire and Theft and Comprehensive?

 Comprehensive Cover is right for you if:

-If you’re a more experienced driver or you own a more valuable/newer vehicle, then a comprehensive policy will likely be your best option due to the extra cover it offers on your own car.
+Suppose you’re a more experienced driver or own a more valuable/newer vehicle.
+In that case, a comprehensive policy will likely be your best option due to the extra Cover it offers on your own car.

 Insurance Cost Comparison

-In most cases a third party, fire and theft will be cheaper than comprehensive insurance because it offers less protection for your own vehicle.
-However, depending on your driver history and the age/value of your current car, it’s possible that comprehensive cover may, in some situations, work our cheaper so it can be beneficial to get a quote even if you feel third party, fire and theft more closely matches your needs.
+In most cases, third party and third party, fire and theft will be cheaper than comprehensive insurance because they offer less protection for your own vehicle.
+However, depending on your driver history and the age/value of your current car, comprehensive Cover may, in some situations, work out cheaper, so it can be beneficial to get a quote even if you feel third party and third party fire, and theft more closely match your needs.

-be careful not to overvalue your car.
-If your car is stolen or needs to be replaced following a fire or incident, you can only claim what your insurance company’s assessor deems to be the value of the car.
-If you report a higher value when taking out cover, you may end up paying higher premiums than you need to.
+If you want to reduce the cost of your car insurance premiums, be careful not to overvalue your car.
+If your car is stolen or needs to be replaced following a fire or incident, you can only claim what your insurance company’s assessor deems to be the car’s value.
+If you report a higher value when taking out Cover, you may pay higher premiums than you need to.

-As one of Ireland’s top insurance intermediaries, our aim at the AA is to provide you with the best value car insurance available, as well as making sure you get the cover that suits your needs.
+As one of Ireland’s top insurance intermediaries, our aim at the AA is to provide you with the best value car insurance available, as well as make sure you get the Cover that suits your needs.
 You can find out more and get a quote for car insurance here.